ProgrammerApasionated/Program-I/PrimerSemestreProgramación/DiversosEjercicios/ReadmeDE.md

 - Extend these concepts with more complex problems.

 ### What I learned with these projects :
 - I was creating these files with the idea of practising for my second exam of this subject.
-When I finished all I enjoyed programming as I did when I started.
+When I finished everything I enjoyed programming as I did when I started.
 - I practiced and internalized the streak algorithms, which I initially found confusing.
 - I learned how to use basic indexing with arrays, some practical programs, and basic programming logic.